Haitian Americans: Youth

 Since the 1950s, a new generation of young Haitian immigrants have entered the nation's schools.
 They have been the fastest growing and most ethnically diverse segment of America's child population.
 These Haitian (American) youth are very diverse in the ways that they identify with Haiti and participate within their different communities.

 These youth vary between those born in the U.S. of immigrant parents, those who immigrated with their families as small children, those who immigrated recently under duress (such as after the 2010 earthquake), and those who have come to attend colleges and universities.
 Many scholars refer to these Haitian youth as the “new second generation.”
-They say that identity formation among Haitian youth is based on many different factors, including first-generation modes of adaption, parental socio-economic status, length and place of residency, certain social constructions of a pluralistic American society (such as racism), as well as others.
+They say that identity formation among Haitian youth is based on many different factors, including first-generation modes of adaptation, parental socio-economic status, length and place of residency, certain social constructions of a pluralistic American society (such as racism), as well as others.

 Education is a significant factor in the lives of Haitian American youth, particularly among those who aspire towards certain professions such as medicine and law.
 Many Haitian youth who immigrate have been trained in top Haitian middle schools, high schools, and colleges that prepare them for such pursuits.
 Because of this, many Haitian youth come to the United States in order to enter college.
 (See Harvard University’s Haitian Student Association for an example of a strong group of Haitian American and Haitian students).
 In other cases, parents who do not have access to high-quality schools in Haiti may move to the United States to offer their children better opportunities.

-Haitian-American youth express themselves creatively in different ways.
-For many immigrants, creative expression allows a certain connection to Haiti that keeps them bound to their roots, and allows them to maintain a sense of pride for that country while abroad.
-They may speak French and Haitian Creole in friend circles and in places such as home and church.
-Cooking traditional Haitian food, following Haitian music and musicians, and participating in Haitian styles of dance are other ways to keep connected with their roots.
-These aspects of creative expression allow Haitian youth to maintain a strong tie to their Haitian communities that, while informed by an American experience, also adds elements and nuances to American culture.

 Media and social media presence

 The Relief Effort

 After the 2010 earthquake, the United States, the Government of Haiti and many countries around the world worked in tandem to manage global responses.
-The United States used social media platforms to keep up to date intel about the progress of relief/aid working in Haiti.
+The United States used social media platforms to keep up-to-date with information about the progress of relief and aid work.

 By the end of the first week of social media use, post earthquake, Haiti was the topic of one-third of all Twitter posts and the outlets to raise funds for relief aid had amassed $8 million.